Common Questions About Our Fee-Only Advisory Service

 -

-Fee-only means the adviser earns compensation from client fees only.
-No commissions, no product payments, no referral fees.
-Fee-based means the adviser can earn fees from clients and also earn commissions from product sales.
-The difference matters because a fee-based adviser may have a financial incentive to recommend products that pay them a commission.
+Fee-only means the adviser earns compensation from client fees and nothing else.
+Fee-based means they can also earn commissions from product sales.
+A fee-based adviser may have a financial incentive to recommend products that pay them, even if those products aren't the best option for you.
 Narstar is fee-only.
 See the full breakdown in fee-only vs. fee-based adviser.

 Your Account